 Kevin has known since he first picked up a guitar in 2005 that music would always be a part of his life.
-He has been giving guitar lessons for four years to students of any age range and ability; the only pre-requisites are a love of music and the desire to learn.
+He has been giving guitar lessons since finishing the Selkirk College Music program in 2012, taking on students from age 10 and up of all skill levels; the only pre-requisites are a love of music and the desire to learn.

 He is confident in teaching anything from the basic skills and fundamentals to blues soloing, music composition, playing in exotic scales, open guitar tunings, and advanced jazz theory.
 While the emphasis of lessons is always on direct application and having fun making music together.

-After attending Selkirk College of music Kevin has been exploring a wide range of music from experimental rock and psychedelic folk to Celtic Traditional.
-He is currently working at Mountain Fruit Folklore Centre and studying instrument repair and building under luthier Jeremy Behn.
+Kevin is currently teaching out of Mountain Fruit Folklore Centre where is is working and studying instrument repair and building under head luthier Jeremy Behn.

 Lessons also available on mandolin, Irish bouzouki, tenor banjo and Appalachian dulcimer at a beginner level only.